merely-useful/r-rse/appendices/assignments.md

     3. If a *self-directed learner*, see the instructions below.
 2. Improve the package to better fit with best practices based on what you've learned.
-    - You don't need to update everything in the package, only a few things that you capable of and related to what you've learned so far.
+    - You don't need to update everything in the package, only a few things that you are capable of and related to what you've learned so far.
     - You can optionally submit a Pull Request of the changes, but this depends on whether the maintainer is open to Pull Requests.
 If you want to submit a Pull Request, check if an issue already exists for improving something